 Rule 8.
 Appointment of Key Managerial Personnel.—Every listed company and every other public company having a paid-up share capital of ten crore rupees or more shall have whole-time key managerial personnel.

 [8A.
-Appointment of Company Secretaries in companies not covered under rule 8. – A company other than a company covered under rule 8 which has a paid up share capital of five crore rupees or more shall have a whole-time company secretary.]
+Appointment of Company Secretaries in companies not covered under rule 8. – [Every private company which has a paid up share capital of ten crore rupees or more shall have a whole -time company secretary.]]

 Second Proviso to Sub- Section(1)